nginxinc/nginx-loadbalancer-kubernetes/docs/DESIGN.md

 # Overview

-The nginx-k8s-loadbalancer runs in a Kubernetes Cluster and responds to changes in resources of interest, updating designated NGINX Plus hosts with the appropriate configuration.
+The nginx-loadbalancer-kubernetes runs in a Kubernetes Cluster and responds to changes in resources of interest, updating designated NGINX Plus hosts with the appropriate configuration.

 ## Basic Architecture